Do you fly a lot? Does your ear pain in the aeroplane ? Do you have severe ear pain even after Flying? Can you prevent It?

 What is this condition?

-How can you prevent very young children from getting aeroplane ear?
+- How can you prevent very young children from getting airplane ear?

 What is Aeroplane Ear?

 Pain in the ear, popping ear, blocked ear during air travel is the most common medical problem faced by flyers.
-Aeroplane ear is the better known name for Barotitis media or Aerotitis media.
-Aeroplane ear or Barotitis media is the condition where there occurs damage to the ear due to difficulty in adjustment of the air pressure between Middle ear and External ear
+Airplane ear is the better-known name for Barotitis media or Aerotitis media.
+Airplane ear or Barotitis media is the condition where there occurs damage to the ear due to difficulty in adjustment of the air pressure between Middle ear and External ear.

 Why do your ears get blocked in an Aeroplane?